 \subsubsection{Genomic-Data Analysis}

-The emergence of direct-to-consumer and medical services which collect DNA to improve users' health and customize their treatment~\cite{23andme_dna_nodate, dnafit}, along with the immutable and personal nature of genomic data, raises numerous privacy concerns~\cite{erlich2014routes}.
-As a result, several works consider protecting the confidentiality of the genomic data with HE~\cite{ayday_protecting_2013, decristofaro2013secure, danezis_fast_2014, wang_healer:_2016}.
-The medical nature of the computations performed on this data entail correctness of the outcome to avoid misdiagnosis or insurance fraud~\cite{turkmen2016igenopri, backes2015adsnark}.
+The emergence of direct-to-consumer and medical services that collect DNA to improve users' health and to customize their treatment~\cite{23andme_dna_nodate,dnafit}, along with the immutable and personal nature of genomic data, raises numerous privacy concerns~\cite{erlich2014routes}.
+As a result, several works consider protecting the confidentiality of the genomic data with HE~\cite{ayday_protecting_2013,danezis2014fast,decristofaro2013secure,wang_healer:_2016}.
+The medical nature of the computations performed on this data entails the correctness of the outcome to avoid misdiagnosis or insurance fraud~\cite{backes2015adsnark,turkmen2016igenopri}.

-\descr{Description.} We apply \name to a disease susceptibility computation.
-Users offload an encrypted description of their DNA (single nucleotide polymorphisms or SNPs) to the cloud.
-Later on, a medical institution offloads encrypted weights to the cloud; these are used for a specific disease prediction.
-The cloud computes the scalar product between the weights and the SNPs, and it returns the result to the user.
-The user can verify the result even if it does not have access to the weights in cleartext but only to their identifiers shared by the medical institution.
+\descr{Description.} We apply \name to a disease-susceptibility computation.
+Users offload an encrypted version of their DNA (single nucleotide polymorphisms or SNPs) to the server.
+Later on, a medical institution offloads encrypted weights to the server; these are used for a specific disease prediction.
+The server computes the scalar product between the weights and the SNPs, and it returns the result to the user.
+The user can verify the result, even if it does not have access to the weights in cleartext and has access only to their identifiers shared by the medical institution.

-\descr{Parameterization.} The user encrypts $2^{15}$ SNPs of her DNA, and the medical center encrypts their corresponding weights for Breast Cancer prediction~\cite{gwas}.
+\descr{Parameterization.} The user encrypts $2^{15}$ SNPs of her DNA, and the medical center encrypts their corresponding weights for breast cancer prediction~\cite{gwas}.
 The HE cryptographic parameters are thus set to ($\log N{=}15$, $\log q {=}700$).
-The baseline client encoding/encryption time is $0.13$s, and the disease susceptibility computation by the cloud requires $1.9$s.
-The decryption/decoding needs $39$ms and the cloud ingress/egress communication is $6.3$/$6.3$MB, respectively.
+The baseline client encoding/encryption time is $0.13$s, and the disease susceptibility computation by the server requires $1.9$s.
+The decryption/decoding needs $39$ms, and the server ingress/egress communication is $6.3$/$6.3$MB, respectively.
 We set the authenticator security parameters to $\lambda{=}64$ for REP and to $\log t{=}56$ for PE.